-Does your funding come from one of the Research Councils or Wellcome Trust?
+Does your funding come from one of the Research Councils, Wellcome or the CSO?

 Details of their policies can be obtained from their websites:

-These policies apply to all grant holders from the Wellcome Trust, AHRC, BBSRC, ESRC, EPSRC, MRC, NERC, STFC, and Innovate UK.
+These policies apply to all grant holders from the CSO, Wellcome, AHRC, BBSRC, ESRC, EPSRC, MRC, NERC, STFC, and Innovate UK.

 Has your research received funding from the EU Horizon 2020 project?

 - All projects receiving Horizon 2020 funding will be obliged to make sure any peer reviewed journal article they publish is openly accessible, free of charge.
 The open access policy is summarized in a brief factsheet.